 Richard’s carers are a similar age to Richard and he regards them as his friends.
-Many are Richard and his family’s friends on Facebook.
+Many are friends with Richard and his family on Facebook.

 Richard’s brother Phil discovered that Leanne, one of the carers, had posted on her Facebook profile “thank God it’s Friday”…”I have had enough with this place”.

 Sue’s instructions from Richard’s family was that they thought this employee should be dismissed.

 We advised Sue that if this incident was not thoroughly investigated and dealt with by holding a disciplinary hearing, this could result in a claim against Richard’s Estate.
 Leanne had more than two years service and was therefore entitled to bring an unfair dismissal claim in the Employment Tribunal.